 “Only about half of Oklahomans actually have a dental benefit plan,” says John Gladden, Delta Dental of Oklahoma President and CEO.
-“For the other half that don’t have that dental plan, just getting dental care of any kind can really be a challenge.”
+“For the other half without a dental plan, simply getting dental care of any kind can really be a challenge.”

-Oral health remains among our most important healthcare responsibilities and yet adequate dental insurance is often absent, especially in low-income communities.
-This absence of proper dental hygiene and treatment often leads to much more costly procedures, loss of teeth, chronic mouth pain and, in some cases, severe disease and even death.
+Oral health remains among our most important health-care responsibilities, and yet adequate dental insurance is often absent, especially in low-income communities.
+This absence of proper dental hygiene and treatment often leads to more costly procedures, loss of teeth, chronic mouth pain and, in some cases, severe disease and even death.

-Oklahoma Mission of Mercy organized the first free, two-day dental clinic in 2010.
-Since that inaugural event, OkMOM has treated 12,175 Oklahomans, totaling $8,742,959 in patient care, the Oklahoma Dental Association and the Oklahoma Dental Foundation sponsor OkMOM, which is endorsed by the Oklahoma State Department of Health.
-The all-volunteer event is primarily funded by the Delta Dental of Oklahoma Health Foundation.
-Delta Dental has also created a resource guide, listing other charitable dental resources in the state.
+Oklahoma Mission of Mercy organized the first free two-day dental clinic in 2010.
+Since that inaugural event, OkMOM has treated 12,175 Oklahomans, totaling $8,742,959 in patient care.
+The Delta Dental of Oklahoma Health Foundation has served as a primary funder and co-producer of this volunteer-driven event.

 The 2017 OkMOM dental clinic will take place on February 3–4 in Woodward, Oklahoma.
-Like past events, the Woodward clinic will begin treatments at 5 am on a strictly first-come, first-served basis.
-There are no eligibility requirements nor is identification or proof of citizenship required.
-All treatments are 100% free.
+Like past events, the Woodward clinic will begin treatments at 5 a.m. for all adults and children on a strictly first-come, first-served basis.
+Courtesy indoor line formation opens at 8 p.m. on Thursday, February 2 and again at 8 p.m. on Friday, February 3.
+There are no eligibility requirements, nor is identification or proof of citizenship required.
+All treatments are 100 percent free.

 The Woodward County Event Center will be transformed into a fully functional dental facility.
-“We have dental hygiene which does cleanings, we do fillings, we do some limited root canals on front teeth,” explains Dr. Shannon Griffin, 2016 Oklahoma Mission of Mercy Chairman.
-“We’re trying to expand our services and really take care of the people of Oklahoma.”
+“We have dental hygienists who do cleanings, we do fillings, and we do some limited root canals on front teeth,” explains Dr. Shannon Griffin, 2016 Oklahoma Mission of Mercy Chairman.
+“We’re trying to expand our services to really take care of the people of Oklahoma.”

-The contribution from oral health volunteers, who arrive from all over the state, cannot be overestimated, as last year saw the record-setting pace continue in Oklahoma City.
+The contribution from oral health volunteers, who arrive from all over the state, cannot be underestimated, as last year saw the record-setting pace continue in Oklahoma City.
 These professionals donated more than $1,716,688 in free dental care.
-The average per patient cost was an astounding $1,089.27!
+The average per-patient cost was an astounding $1,089.27.

 One doesn’t need a dental degree to volunteer at the 8th Annual OkMOM in Woodward.
-A wide range of volunteers in more than 20 categories, from patient registrars to translators to nurses to waste management coordinators, is essential to make Woodward the best event yet.
-OkMOM has reserved two-room blocks at nearby hotels for out-of-town volunteers.
+A wide range of volunteers in more than 20 categories, from patient registrars to translators to nurses to waste management coordinators, are essential to make Woodward the best event yet.

-“The response from the dental community is awesome,” exclaims John Wilguess, Oklahoma Dental Foundation Executive Director.
-“I’ve never seen a group of medical professionals who are willing to give up two consecutive days to be able to give away the services that they charge for everyday.
-The Oklahoma Mission of Mercy is the most remarkable two-day event of medical treatment anywhere in the state of Oklahoma.”
+“The response from the dental community is awesome,” exclaims John Wilguess, executive director of the Oklahoma Dental Foundation.
+“I’ve never seen a group of medical professionals that are willing to give up two consecutive days to give away the services that it charges for every day.”

-“When you work with people who are just grateful to get teeth taken out that have been hurting for years, and you’re not worried about money,” concludes OkMOM volunteer Dr. Michael Wallace, DDS, “You can just solely focus on their well being.
-I walk out of here on cloud nine every time.”
+“When you work with people who are just grateful to get teeth taken out that have been hurting for years and you’re not worried about money, you can just solely focus on their well-being.
+I walk out of here on cloud nine every time,” concludes OkMOM volunteer Dr. Michael Wallace, DDS.